A. van Leeuwenhoeksweg 50, 2408 AN Alphen aan den Rijn +31 (0)172-449977 netherlands@ags-globalsolutions.com

 A How-To Guide on Moving from The Netherlands to South Africa

-Home 9 Uncategorized 9 A How-To Guide on Moving from The Netherlands to South Africa
+Home 9 News 9 A How-To Guide on Moving from The Netherlands to South Africa

 When you’re moving countries, it’s a mix of excitement and nerves.
 Fear not—whether you are Moving to Johannesburg, Cape Town, Durban, Pretoria or Port Elizabeth, this guide provides everything you need to know when taking the leap from the Dutch canals to the South African savannah.